wp-plugins/template-provisioning/readme.txt

 NOTE: the above syntax will not actually enqueue the dependencies... it will only require them for our included scripts.

-= less.js support =

-As of version 0.2.3, the plugin will also look for .less files

-* css/global.less
-* css/ie/global.less
-* css/&lt;template\_name&gt;.less
-* css/ie/&lt;template\_name&gt;.less

-If you have the "less.js" javascript file in the expected location, it will also be enqueued:

-* js/less.js

 == Frequently Asked Questions ==

 None yet... post your questions to the [plugin homepage](http://www.bigbigtech.com/wordpress-plugins/template-provisioning "Template Provisioning Homepage")